miciek/influencer-stats/README.md

 Transfer/sec:      0.98MB
 ```

+Remember that each test should be run several times to warm up JVM.

 ### Flamegraph generation
 To compare different versions, we will use [flamegraphs](http://www.brendangregg.com/flamegraphs.html).
-The command below generates flamegraph for the load-tested application:
+The command below generates flamegraph for the load-tested application (should be started after around 15s of `wrk`):

 ```
 jps # to get the <PID> of the application